mantidproject/mantid/docs/source/algorithms/CalcCountRate-v1.rst

 Description
 -----------

-The algorithm works with event workspace produced by instrument operating in event mode and calculates the rate at which an instrument counts neutrons as function of the experiment time.
+The algorithm works with event workspaces produced by instruments operating in event mode and calculates the rate at which an instrument counts neutrons as function of the experiment time.
 Then it adds the time series log containing this rate, with the name, defined by **CountRateLogName** property to the source workspace.